We've made progress, but there's much more to accomplish

 Build a truly racially and economically just city.

 I hope you will support me at your DFL Party Precinct Caucuses on April 4th and in the general election in November.

 Sign up to receive the latest news, events, and capmpaign updates.

 The inspiration behind this campaign is a belief that together, we can do better.

-We can build better schools; we can make our streets safer; we can commute better.
+We can build better ward; we can make our streets safer; we can commute better.
 It's conversations with our friends, family, and neighbors that will help us bring about an innovative, equitable, and inclusive Minneapolis where everyone has a chance to succeed.